 Clear the area of competing weeds.
 Add up to a 2- to 3-inch layer of well-rotted compost and mix into the soil where the elephant ears will be planted.
 Do not add fertilizer at this time.

-Plant the elephant ear corms in the ground with the blunt side down and deep enough so they are covered with 2 inches of soil.
-If the corm is very round and you cannot tell which end is the blunt or bottom end, plant the corm on its side.
-You can see natural lines across the corms that are parallel to the ground.
+Plant elephant ears in the ground with the blunt side down, eyes or bumpy side up and deep enough so they are covered with 2 inches of soil.
+If the taro corm or caladium tuber is very round and you cannot tell which end is the blunt or bottom end, plant it on its side.
+The roots and leaves will know which way to grow.

 Water the elephant ears often.
 While actively growing, you cannot overwater them.
 However, when they start to turn yellow and decline in the fall, taper off the amount of water and fertilizer given to the plants.
 The roots will rot if given too much water late in the season.